Paramecium caudatum: Appearance and physical characteristics

+Feeding and movement

 P. caudatum feed on bacteria and small eukaryotic cells, such as yeast and flagellate algae. the accumulated food particles, at the posterior end of the cytopharynx, are directed by the long cilia into the rounded, ball-like mass in the endoplasm called food vacuole.
 The food vacuoles are circulated by the streaming movement of the endoplasm which is called cyclosis.
 In hypotonic conditions (freshwater), the cell absorbs water by osmosis.
 It regulates osmotic pressure with the help of bladder-like contractile vacuoles, gathering internal water through its star-shaped radial canals and expelling the excess through the plasma membrane.
 When moving through the water, they follow a spiral path while rotating on the long axis.

+Reproduction and life cycle

-Paramecium have two nuclei (a large macronucleus and a single compact micronucleus).
-They cannot survive without the macronucleus and cannot reproduce without the micronucleus.
-Like all ciliates, Paramecia reproduce asexually, by binary fission.
+Paramecium caudatum has two nuclei (a large macronucleus and a single compact micronucleus).
+As in other ciliates, individuals cannot survive without the macronucleus and cannot reproduce without the micronucleus.
+Paramecia reproduce asexually, by binary fission.
 During reproduction, the macronucleus splits by a type of amitosis, and the micronuclei undergo mitosis.
 The cell then divides transversally, and each new cell obtains a copy of the micronucleus and the macronucleus.

 Fission may occur as part of the normal vegetative cell cycle.
 Under certain conditions, it may be preceded by self-fertilization (autogamy), or it may follow conjugation, a sexual phenomenon in which Paramecia of compatible mating types fuse temporarily and exchange genetic material.
 During conjugation, the micronuclei of each conjugant divide by meiosis and the haploid gametes pass from one cell to the other.
 The gametes of each organism then fuse to form diploid micronuclei.
 The old macronuclei are destroyed, and new ones are developed from the new micronuclei.

 Without the rejuvenating effects of autogamy or conjugation a Paramecium ages and dies.
 Only opposite mating types, or genetically compatible organisms, can unite in conjugation.